top of page

 Being an editor means you get to read interesting philosophical texts and choose ca. two to work on closely.
 You'll need to work in a team of editors to nudge the text of your charge through three feedback rounds all the while maintaining a good working relationship with the author - and stay anonymous.

 Our process is double blind, which means you won't know the author's name and they won't know yours.
 This way it's all about the texts.
 So, if you love complicated texts and this sounds exciting to you, keep an eye on this page.
-Application rounds usually start at the beginning of the summer and the deadlines are in September.
+Application rounds usually start at the beginning of the academic year and the deadlines are in September.
 See below which vacancies are open at the moment.

 ESJP Book Reviews and Interviews

-ESJP Book Reviews and Interviews is a forum of The Erasmus Student Journal of Philosophy to encourage students to engage with the latest academic publications and the work of scholars in the field.
+ESJP Book Reviews and Interviews is a forum of the Erasmus Student Journal of Philosophy to encourage students to engage with the latest academic publications and the work of scholars in the field.

 If you are interested in writing a book review or conducting an interview, please send an email with the details of the book that you would like to review or the topic and the person whom you want to interview to esjp@esphil.eur.nl.